MovalAgroingenieria/general/stock_picking_comment_template_extended/README.rst

 Description
 ===========

-This module changes how comment templates are added to stock picking reports.
+This module extends the behavior of comment templates on stock picking reports.

+By default, comment templates are injected automatically by the base module.
+This extension changes that workflow to give users explicit control.

+Key changes introduced by this module:

-- Comment templates (top/bottom) are **not** injected automatically into the report.
+- Comment templates (top and bottom) are **not** injected automatically.
 - Users must explicitly click the **Insert comments** button on the picking form.
-- The action renders the selected templates (respecting their order and position) and writes the resulting HTML into two editable fields: **Top Comment** and **Bottom Comment**.
+- The action renders the selected templates (respecting order and position) and stores the resulting HTML in two editable fields:
+  **Top Comment** and **Bottom Comment**.
 - Editing these fields **does not affect** the original templates.

 Why this is useful
 ------------------

-- Full control over when comments appear on each picking.
+- Full control over **when** comments are applied to a picking.
-- Ability to fine-tune the generated text per document, without altering templates.
+- Ability to fine-tune the generated text per document.
+- Templates remain reusable and unchanged.

 Compatibility
 =============

 - **Odoo:** 18.0
-- **Depends on:** ``stock`` and the base comment template module (e.g. ``stock_picking_comment_template`` or your equivalent).
+- **Depends on:**
+  - ``stock``
+  - ``stock_picking_comment_template`` (or an equivalent base module providing comment templates)

 Usage
 =====

 1. Go to **Inventory → Operations → Transfers** and open a picking.
-2. In the **Comments** tab, select the desired comment templates.
+2. Open the **Comments** tab.
+3. Select the desired comment templates.
-3. Click **Insert comments**.
+4. Click **Insert comments**.
-4. Optionally edit **Top Comment** and/or **Bottom Comment** fields before printing.
+5. Optionally edit **Top Comment** and/or **Bottom Comment**.
-5. Print the picking report (Delivery Slip / Picking Operations) to see the result.
+6. Print the picking report (Delivery Slip or Picking Operations).

+The rendered comments will appear in the corresponding report sections.

 Notes
 -----

-- The HTML in **Top Comment** and **Bottom Comment** is rendered in the report.
+- The HTML stored in **Top Comment** and **Bottom Comment** is rendered directly in the report.
-- The fields are read-only when the picking is **Done** or **Cancelled** (v18 uses JSON ``modifiers``).
+- These fields become read-only when the picking is **Done** or **Cancelled** (Odoo 18 uses JSON ``modifiers`` for this behavior).

 Configuration
 =============

 No special configuration is required.

-Install the module and use the action from the picking form.
+Install the module and use the **Insert comments** action from the picking form.

 Uninstallation
 ==============

-On uninstall, no data migration is performed.
-Existing values in the comment fields remain in the database but will no longer be injected by this module’s views/reports.
+No data migration is performed on uninstall.

+Existing values stored in the comment fields remain in the database but will no longer be injected into reports by this module.

 Credits